-Project Twenty1 challenges you to create an original short video, animation, or VR/360 project in 21-Days, October 20-November 10, 2019.
-All projects must contain a secret element, chosen this year by our host, Felicia Day (The Guild), "Jump," selected by Joel Hodgson (MST3K), and "Between the Lines," selected by James Rolfe (AVGN).
+Project Twenty1 challenges you to create an original short video, animation, or VR/360 project in 21-Days, August 1-22, 2020.
+All projects must contain a common secret element.
+Examples of past elements have been "Passage, " selected by Felicia Day (The Guild), "Jump," selected by Joel Hodgson (MST3K), and "Between the Lines," selected by James Rolfe (AVGN).

 Participants from all over the world are invited to join.
 Past participants have been from Hong Kong, Singapore, Japan, Canada, the UK, and all over the USA.
 Project Twenty1 provides the motivation, deadline, and access to working entertainment industry judges and unconventional screening opportunities.
 You just have to provide the short.

 THIS IS UNLIKE MOST REGULAR FilmFreeway SUBMISSIONS!
 To submit: